<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Teaching is a profession and we were not trained for this.
-As a management consultant you have the advantage that “fake it till you make it” is your mantra.
-Looking reasonably convincing when doing things you had never done before is a basic skill for succeeding in this profession.
-Anyway, delivering the content hidden behind and next to the worksheets our daughters received from school on a daily basis was difficult.
-How was I to explain the use of expressive language in creative writing?
-My own learning experience at a German public primary school forty years ago had mainly taught me to avoid spelling mistakes.</li>
+<li>Teaching is a profession.
+We are not teachers.
+As management consultants, &#8220;fake it till you make it&#8221; is practically in the job description — looking convincing while doing things you&#8217;ve never done before is a core skill.
+But unpacking the worksheets our daughters received daily was genuinely hard.
+How exactly does one explain expressive language in creative writing?
+My own experience at a German state primary school, four decades ago, had taught me mainly to avoid spelling mistakes. </li>

 </ul>